16 tips for hiring a copywriter

 - They don’t have a good methodology for screening writers, making the hiring process haphazard and unreliable.

 In this article, I’ll offer tips pertinent to these three areas—asking questions, skills to look for and methodology—that should help you make the right hiring decision.
+For a more do-it-yourself approach, read our short content writing guide from our copywriting guest post guru.

 Why is it important to hire the right writer?
 This is not a rhetorical question: you’d be surprised how many people think writers are interchangeable parts.
-They only find out how wrong they are at the end of a project—when their newly launched website is incomprehensible, when their $10K a month PPC campaign generates a 0.5% click-through rate or when their e-mail campaign’s conversion rate hovers slightly north of zero.
+They only find out how wrong they are at the end of a project—when their newly launched website is incomprehensible when their $10K a month PPC campaign generates a 0.5% click-through rate or when their e-mail campaign’s conversion rate hovers slightly north of zero.

 Ask the right questions